ubc-library-rc/rdm/content/09_License-Research-Data.md

 The [“ND” (NoDerivatives)](https://creativecommons.org/licenses/by-nd/4.0/deed.en) term means that while adaptations or transformations may be created (for private use, for example), any newly adapted or derived work cannot be distributed, limiting data reuse.

 ## How can I apply a CC license?
 To apply a CC license, you need to be the copyright owner of the work.
-If you don’t have copyright ownership over a portion of the work you’re licensing, then you need to obtain special permission from the owner of that work.
+If you don’t have copyright ownership over a portion of the work you’re licensing, then you need to obtain permission from the owner of that work.

-Remember that you need to be specific about what part(s) of your work are being CC licensed (if the work contains third-party copyrighted material and the work isn’t 100% yours).
+* You need to be specific about what part(s) of your work are being CC licensed (if the work contains third-party copyrighted material and the work isn’t 100% yours).

 ## Which CC license do I choose?
-Selecting a CC license depends on your preferences and the nature of your research:
+Selecting a CC license depends on your preferences and the nature of your research.
+Consider asking yourself:
 - How much freedom do you want users to have?
 - How much control do you want?
 - How much access and use by users are appropriate for the subject of your research?